 Due to this reason, receiving a Personal C Color Analysis differs from all others on the market.

-Below are examples of how each of the four C Color Spectrums can wear gray, charcoal and taupe colors.
+Below are examples of how individuals from each of the four C Color Spectrums can wear heather, charcoal, gray and taupe colors.

 Please note that clothing and accessory colors are for reference only and do not represent the models’ C Color Spectrums.

-UTILIZE THE C COLOR APP TO CONFIRM YOUR C COLOR SPECTRUM COLOR
+UTILIZE THE C COLOR APP TO CONFIRM YOUR C COLOR SPECTRUM COLORS

-• C Color Spectrum 1 Gray is Cool/Blue Based, Less Saturated, Rubbed with Ash
+• C Color Spectrum 1 Heather is Cool Blue Based, Less Saturated, Appears Rubbed with Ash

 • C Color Spectrum 3 Gray is Warm Yellow Based, Moderately Saturated

-• C Color Spectrum 4 Taupe is Warm/Red Based, Less Saturated, Rubbed with Earth
+• C Color Spectrum 4 Taupe is Warm Red Based, Less Saturated, Appears Rubbed with Earth

-The key is the base of the predominant color of one of the primary colors of blue, yellow and red.
+The key to the classification of all colors is the temperature, saturation, and predominant base of one of the primary colors of blue, yellow, or red.

 • The photographed color must match the color of the actual item that the eyes see.